w1llch/MATH-SOLVER-GPT4-V/README.md

 # MATH-SOLVER-GPT4-V
+Hello!
+Thanks for checking out my math solver :) Make sure to add your OpenAI key if you want to use it!

 very early stage snipping tool-esque math problem solver, with the ability to solve basic and even complex problems simply by clicking on your screen.
 Made in Python.